 For other destinations in Pennsylvania, we highly recommend checking out our friends at UncoveringPA as they cover the entire state in great detail.
 For other destinations in the USA and abroad, we have a sister travel blog Living the Dream that covers our explorations in 70+ countries from around the world.
 But as for here, we’ll always be focused on southwestern Pennsylvania.

 Are You Associated with Visit Pittsburgh?

-No. We know many people at the tourist board but aside from conversations in passing, at conferences/events, or on social media we have no working relationship with Visit Pittsburgh in any capacity.
+No. We know many people at the tourist board but aside from conversations in passing, at conferences/events, or on social media we have no structured relationship with Visit Pittsburgh in any capacity.

-Discover the Burgh is a 100% independent site that is operated solely by the two of us.
+Discover the Burgh is a 100% independent site that is solely owned and operated by the two of us.